Fire tactic: offensive vs. defensive fire attack

 You should consider the placement of apparatus to prevent injury or damage when the initial or subsequent structures collapse.
 Attempt to place apparatus in a position that allows for safety should the fire location impinge upon apparatus.
 And the first defensive line should be placed to protect life, and emergency egress, then placed to protect the most endangered exposure.
 The second line will be placed using the same criteria.

-Selection of an offensive mode involves taking direct action to mitigate the problem.
-This means personnel have selected to utilize an aggressive interior attack by one or more engine companies because initial crews believe there is a chance that occupants may be inside the structure and conditions may be such that they could still be alive.
-If there are occupants unaccounted for and that may be trapped inside but still be alive, then an offensive mode is indicated if fire conditions are such that survival is feasible.
+An offensive mode involves taking direct action to mitigate the problem.
+This means an aggressive interior attack will be used because initial crews believe there is a chance that occupants may be inside the structure and conditions may be such that they could still be alive.

-More lives are saved by putting the fire out as swiftly as possible, while the rapid location, confinement and extinguishment of the fire depend on proper hose selection and placement.
+More lives are saved by putting the fire out as swiftly as possible.
+And the rapid location, confinement and extinguishment of the fire depend on proper hose selection and placement.

-Company officers direct the activities of the crew, not operate the nozzle
+- Company officers must direct the activities of the crew, not operate the nozzle.

-Fighting the fire from the unburned side is not always an option — select the option that allows for the largest amount of fire extinguishment while not pushing fire into a survivable compartment
+- Fighting the fire from the unburned side is not always an option; select the option that allows for the largest amount of fire extinguishment.

 You should always check for hidden fires.
-Remember, a fire will burn on six sides, four walls, a ceiling and a floor.
+A fire will burn on six sides, four walls, a ceiling and a floor.
 Make sure fire is extinguished in all sides.
-Finally, always remember to coordinate interior fire attacks with exterior operations.
+Finally, always coordinate interior fire attacks with exterior operations.